tonymacx86PRO/point-e-webui/README.md

 ## Requirements

  - Python 3.10.6
+ - Internet connection (POINT-E loads from the Internet models that are not in the folder, if there is, then it starts loading into memory and generating)
  - Git
  - Install pytorch from official website for CPU or GPU
  - Run in the main folder: `pip install -r requirements.txt`